OrangeReaper/homeassistant/README.md

 [Top](#top)

 I have several USB drives attached to my main PC (Andy-Ubuntu), a NAS Drive (Defiant) and a second PC (Excelsior) which has several USB Drives attached.
-The PCs and NAS are connected to my network  so are detectable using NMap.
+The PCs and NAS are connected to my network  so are detectable using [binary_sensors](https://www.home-assistant.io/integrations/binary_sensor/).
 Everything except my main PC is controllable through LightwaveRF or tuya switches.

 I have a group: 'computers' which consists of my Main PC and Second PC (excelsior).